Atorable/atorable-loader/README.md

 And run `webpack` via your preferred method.
 This will emit `file.*` and a `file.torrent` file in the output directory.

-## Paid/Pro Version (Trial)
+## Paid/Pro Version

-This makes it possible for the initial torrent to be seeded from an external server reducing local load and potentially faster large file downloads.
+This makes it possible for the initial torrent to be seeded from an external server reducing local load, improving PageSpeed and faster high demand downloads.

 **webpack.config.js**